Jackojc/cane/doc/intro.md

 the sample by pitching up or down (unless you want that of course).

-When we have our synth open in LMMS, it tells us the base note for a synth at the bottom above the piano:
+When we have our synth open in LMMS, it tells us the base note for a synth at the bottom above the piano keys:

 <img alt="LMMS Base Note" src="img/lmms-basenote.png" width=25%>

 If we right click this small white rectangle, it will show us the value of the base note.
 In my case, this value is `69` for both the snare and bass but you should use whatever value is shown for you.
-If you're working with samples, you will need to set this value yourself to avoid stretching.
+If you're working with samples, you will need to adjust the base note in LMMS to avoid stretching.

 ```
 let bd 69  # Base Note for Bass Drum